halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 account_id = "<YOUR_CLOUDFLARE_ACCOUNT_ID>"
 ```

+Make note of your account ID as we'll need it to enable LaunchDarkly's Cloudflare integration.

 Next, create a new KV names space by entering the following command, ensure you are working in your project folder:

 ```bash